 When it comes to girls in STEM, it’s well known that there is a gender divide in the STEM fields.
 Despite no evidence of biological differences between men and women in terms of scientific and mathematical aptitude, men outnumber women in STEM academic programs and jobs.
-In today’s post, we’ll look at some current statistics and trends related to female representation in technical fields.
-We’ll also cover some great ways to get girls more involved in STEM activities to bridge and ultimately close the gender gap.
+So today you'll discover some current statistics and trends related to female representation in technical fields.
+We’ll also cover some great ways to get girls more involved in STEM activities to bridge, and ultimately close, the gender gap.

 What is the current state of the STEM gender gap in K-12 education?
 In short, we’re improving in some measurable ways.
 In elementary and middle school, girls perform just as well as their male peers on standardized tests in the STEM fields.